paolobenve/myphotoshare/README.md

 * option `show_media_names_below_thumbs_in_albums` changed to `show_media_names_below_thumbs`
 * new option `show_album_names_below_thumbs`: decides whether to show the album name in album thumbnails
 * new option `show_media_count`: decides whether to show the media count in album thumbnail and title
+* cropping to square takes into account faces if opencv and python-opencv are installed

 ### version 3.2 (January 7, 2018)